Noureddine Bedoui: Political career

 Bedoui was Minister of Training and Professional Education from 11 September 2013 to 14 May 2015, before being appointed Minister of the Interior and Local Authorities on 14 May 2015.
 On 12 March 2019, he became Prime Minister, after the resignation of Ahmed Ouyahia and the withdrawal of Abdelaziz Bouteflika in the presidential election, as a result of mass demonstrations.
-On 14 March, the formation of the government was announced for the end of next week.
+On 14 March, the formation of the government was announced from the end of next week.
 The deadline was largely exceeded.
 The government was finally formed on 31 March.
 Two days later, on 2 April, President Abdelaziz Bouteflika resigned.
-Bedoui and his government later resigned as Prime Minister on December 19, 2019.
+Bedoui and his government later resigned as Prime Minister on 19 December 2019.